visit-dav/visit/src/doc/cli_manual/quickrecipes.rst

 ::

-    # Set the user name to "user1" and use the third profile
+    # Set the user name to "user1" and use the third profile,
-    # Override a few properties of the third profile.
+    # overriding a few of its properties
     p = GetMachineProfile("quartz.llnl.gov")
     p.userName="user1"
     p.activeProfile = 2